TM Goodwin PSGHA

 - For purposes other than hunting, dogs are allowed but must be kept under physical restraint at all times.

-Bag limits and hunting dates are subject to change, per the authority of the United States Fish and Wildlife Service, so consult Migratory Game Bird Regulations (including possession limits) for detailed information closer to the time of your hunt.
+Bag limits and hunting dates are subject to change, per the authority of the United States Fish and Wildlife Service, so consult the Florida Hunting Regulations Handbook (including possession limits) or at the waterfowl page for detailed information closer to the time of your hunt.

 Permit, Stamp and License Requirements –